laravel/docs/collections.md

     // 4 - (retrieved randomly)

-You may optionally pass an integer to `random`.
+You may optionally pass an integer to `random` to specify how many items you would like to randomly retrieve.
 If that integer is more than `1`, a collection of items is returned:

     $random = $collection->random(3);